Frequently asked questions

 How does the Tradovate connection work?

-Clients connect through Tradovate's authorization flow.
+Clients connect through a secure Tradovate login.
+That connection can support eligible Tradovate and NinjaTrader-linked accounts.
 Forward Edge Futures does not ask for or store your Tradovate password.
-Once connected, the dashboard can display account-specific data and, if approved and enabled, route automation to the selected account.
+Once connected, the dashboard can display account-specific data and, when automation is enabled, route strategy orders to the selected account.

 What permissions are used after I connect Tradovate?